Smoking and Drinking

 As I said at the beginning of this post, curing individual smokers is easy, and at a population level the problem could be solved by banning tobacco.
 But I wouldn’t for a moment suggest a return to prohibition as a cure for alcoholism.
 There is no inconsistency here.
 Virtually all smokers smoke because they are addicted to nicotine; they feel compelled to do it twenty times a day (or whatever number of cigarettes per day they smoke) every day, for years or decades.
-Claims that smoking is enjoyable or that it helps in dealing with life’s problems are illusions – as any smoker can demonstrate to himself or herself.
+Claims that smoking is enjoyable or that it helps in dealing with life’s problems are illusions, as any smoker can demonstrate to himself or herself.
 But this is where the similarities end.
-With drinking, unless you are an alcoholic, which most people are not, you can drink as and when you choose and circumstances permit.
+With drinking, unless you’re an alcoholic, which most people are not, you can drink as and when you choose and circumstances permit.
 And who would dispute that drinking is a civilised pleasure for non-alcoholics who wish to do it?

 I had a patient once whom I was trying to help with alcoholism.
 He was a very sad case.
 He said he was not interested in social drinking.
-What he felt compelled to, he told me, four or five evenings a week, was to retire to his room with a DVD and a bottle of vodka which he would consume over the next two or three hours.
-He didn’t enjoy it, but it enabled him for a short time to escape the miseries of his life.
+What he felt compelled to, he told me, four or five evenings a week, was to retire to his room with a DVD and a bottle of vodka which he would proceed to consume over the next two or three hours.
+He didn’t enjoy it, he said, but it enabled him for a short time to escape the miseries of his life.

 Note: the above is intended for general information only and not should not be taken as advice to stop any prescribed medicine.